 My personal take-aways

-I’ve spend all of last year working on building up my emergency fund, and now have a solid 12-month buffer.
+I’ve spent all of last year working on building up my emergency fund and now have a solid 12-month buffer.
 The money I save from now on will go into growing my investments and hopefully making a solid, bigger investment sooner rather than later.

-The biggest advantage you can have in building wealth is starting and Dave Ramsey just delivered the perfect blueprint to doing that.
+The biggest advantage you can have in building wealth is starting.
+With The Total Money Makeover, Dave Ramsey has delivered the perfect blueprint to doing just that.
 Great summary with all seven steps, read it, get going, then use the book to take care of the finer details!

 What else can you learn from the blinks?